idiomatic-go/motif/README.md

-## http
+## exchange
-[Http][httppkg] introduces a new design pattern for testing http.Client.Do() calls: DoProxy.
+[Exchange][exchangepkg] introduces a new design pattern for testing http.Client.Do() calls: DoProxy.
 A DoProxy is added to a context.Context, and all client requests are proxied,
 ~~~
 // DoProxy - Http client.Do proxy type